marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-types.rst

   This attribute, attached to a ``struct``, ``union``, or C++ ``class`` type definition, specifies that each of its members (other than zero-width bit-fields) is placed to minimize the memory required.
-This is equivalent to specifying the :option:`packed` attribute on each of the members.
+This is equivalent to specifying the :gcc-attr:`packed` attribute on each of the members.

-  When attached to an ``enum`` definition, the :option:`packed` attribute indicates that the smallest integral type should be used.
+  When attached to an ``enum`` definition, the :gcc-attr:`packed` attribute indicates that the smallest integral type should be used.
-  Specifying the :option:`-fshort-enums` flag on the command line is equivalent to specifying the :option:`packed` attribute on all ``enum`` definitions.
+  Specifying the :option:`-fshort-enums` flag on the command line is equivalent to specifying the :gcc-attr:`packed` attribute on all ``enum`` definitions.

   In the following example ``struct my_packed_struct`` 's members are